 We make them every year along with other favorites like chocolate mint cookies, pistachio cookies, gingerbread people, and strawberry jam cookies.

-- Chocolate: Hershey's milk chocolate kisses or special dark Hershey's chocolate kisses are used for this recipe.
+- Chocolate centers: Hershey's milk chocolate kisses or special dark Hershey's chocolate kisses are used for this recipe.

-- Peanut butter: use the creamy type (not crunchy) like Skippy creamy peanut butter.
+- Peanut butter: use the creamy type (not crunchy) from the supermarket.

 - Brown sugar: light or dark.